 You only get one chance to put your best foot forward, so why risk it?
 Your elevator speech is your business pitch, and a good speech is concise, interesting, and builds your brand while making your products/services attractive.
 You never know when you’ll need to give your speech, but you can expect to repeat it many times at any networking event.

 Don’t just prepare it – memorize it!
 Your speech will be convincing the more natural it sounds, and if you’re lost in the conversation or don’t know how to respond to a question, the answer might be back in your speech somewhere.
-A strong elevator speech helps you hit the ground running in any conversation, so spend as much time as you need to make it perfect, though keep it short – a minute max.
+A strong elevator speech helps you hit the ground running in any conversation, so spend as much time as you need to make it perfect, though keep it under a minute in length.

 Forge mutual interests